 The land needs to be prepared before the farming of the crop.
 The ideal time for the preparation of land is from May to June.
 It is also the time when digging up the holes for seedling transfer should be done.
 You need to dig the holes up to 60cm x 60cm x 60cm.

 In order to set up a commercial land for the purpose of agriculture, you will need to acquire the agricultural license provided by the government.
-Click on this link for registration.

 The procedure of Cashew Plantation Crop